PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 # Where to store your research data and code
 {: .no_toc }

-*Created by Neil Bramley on Sept 6, 2024*
+*Created by Neil Bramley on Sept 6, 2024, Last updated October 1st 2024*

 This is intended as a simple guide on storing research data while in PPLS.
-The guide's primary goal is to ensure Principal Investigators, and any other researchers responsible for data, maintain a "golden copy" of this data somewhere safe and secure, and preferably "in house", where it will not be lost, inappropriately leaked, sold, or monetised by third parties.
+The primary goal is to ensure Principal Investigators, and other researchers responsible for data, maintain a "golden copy" of this data somewhere safe and secure, and preferably "in house", where it will not be lost, inappropriately leaked, sold, or monetised by third parties.

 Beyond this, I highlight various reasonable options for actively working on or sharing data.
 I also highlight why some widely used storage options (toward the bottom of the page) are inappropriate.

-**Too Long; Didn't Read:** If in doubt, archive your research data on your DataStore network drive!
+**Too Long; Didn't Read:** _This is the best thing to do_: Keep your research data on your University DataStore network drive. _The simplest way to do it:_ Just drag and drop it to your folder via File Explorer (Windows, M drive) or the Finder (Mac, Network/chss.datastore.ed.ac.uk/).
+More details for the curious, on setup and complicated cases below.

 <details open markdown="block">
   <summary>